apiaryio/console-proxy/README.md

 been testing it a lot on different http edge cases.
 You can have a look to [node-hamms][8] repository

+The returned promise will resolve with an [Axios Response Object][9], or rejected with an error, if any occurs during the operation

 ### Usage for development

 1. Clone the repository